TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/Conditions/Index.rst

 the *validation* of the condition content always relies on the context where TypoScript is used.
 Therefore in plain syntax highlighting (no context) conditions are just highlighted and nothing more.
 In the context of TypoScript Templates there is a :ref:`whole section of TSref <t3tsref:conditions>` which defines the syntax of the condition contents for TypoScript Templates.
 For "Page TSconfig" and "User TSconfig" conditions are implemented as well.
 Basically they work the same way as conditions in TypoScript templates do, but there are some small differences.
-For details see the according :ref:`section "Conditions" in TSconfig
+For details see the :ref:`chapter on conditions in TSconfig <t3tsconfig:conditions>`.
-<t3tsconfig:conditions>`.

 .. _conditions-syntax: